 We've all gone through disappointing training courses before.
 You come prepared with a tremendous attitude, but soon find yourself spending days on end in a cold, stale room sitting through "presentation hell" as you listen to the trainer drone on and on about topic after topic.
 The problem with this training approach is that it doesn't allow for open collaboration and isn't very useful.

-For FSMA audits, companies must ensure all employees are adequately educated and enabled to provide an auditor with the correct information.
+For FSMA audits, companies must ensure all employees are adequately educated and able to provide an auditor with the correct information.

 Employees may feel intimidated when a group of people in white lab coats walk through their plant.
 The only way to help employees feel more comfortable is to prep them with comprehensive training.